7 Facts You Didn’t Know About Alexander the Great

 The Siege of Tyre is a moment in Alexander’s life that truly proves that he wasn’t just a ruthless warrior and conqueror, but also an incredibly skilled and patient strategist.
 Tyre was a large city on an island that was impenetrable (until Alexander came along that is).
 Instead of throwing himself and his army into a losing battle on the sea and beneath the fortress’ walls, Alexander devised a plan to construct causeways over the sea that would lead directly to the island from the rocks and the rubble from an abandoned city.
 The causeways were, however, merely a distraction.
 While the people on the island found the Greek forces, Alexander’s fleet approached Tyre, taking it by surprise and leading towards its ultimate surrender.

-Also Check Out → Franklin D. Roosevelt Facts
+Also Check Out → James Buchanan Facts

 Mysteriously sweet death